PennLINC/babs/docs/source/walkthrough.rst

 Step 4.1.
 Use ``babs-merge`` to merge all results and provenance
 --------------------------------------------------------------------
-After all jobs are successfully finished, we will first merge all the results and provenance.
+After all jobs have finished successfully, we will merge all the results and provenance.
-This is because each job was executed on a different branch.
-We need to merge them together onto the default branch.
+Each job was executed on a different branch, so we must merge them together into the mainline branch.

 We now run ``babs-merge`` in the root directory of ``my_BABS_project``: